JetBrains/kotlin-web-site/docs/reference/control-flow.md

 }
 ```

-As mentioned before, for iterates through anything that provides and iterator, i.e.
+As mentioned before, *for*{: .keyword } iterates through anything that provides an iterator, i.e.

 * has an instance- or extension-function `iterator()`, whose return type
   * has an instance- or extension-function `next()`, and